 Any business operating within an industry not excluded under the Act or the Miscellaneous Regulations is required to register with the WCB within 30 days of employing workers.
-This includes directors who are considered to be workers of a limited or incorporated company.
 Out-of-province employers who are sending workers into or through Saskatchewan to work should contact the WCB to determine registration requirements.